NativeScript/nativescript-cli/docs/man_pages/project/configuration/platform-remove.md

 Command | Description
 ----------|----------
+[install](install.html) | Installs all platforms and dependencies described in the `package.json` file in the current directory.
 [platform add](platform-add.html) | Configures the current project to target the selected platform.
 [platform update](platform-update.html) | Updates the NativeScript runtime for the specified platform.
 [platform](platform.html) | Lists all platforms that the project currently targets.